cirosantilli/networking-cheat/netcat.md

     echo 'abc' | nc localhost 8000

+### ECHO server

 To do multiple tests of what is being sent, just wrap in a while and give an empty reply:

     while true; do printf '' | nc -l localhost 8000; done

 If `-l` is given, then the hostname is optional.
 If the hostname is not given, `nc` listens on all interfaces (TODO confirm).

+More advanced one that does multiple connections: <http://stackoverflow.com/questions/8375860/echo-server-with-bash>

 ## v